vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Publish-ComponentConnectivityHealthNonSOS.md

 Publish-ComponentConnectivityHealthNonSOS -server [sddc_manager_fqdn] -user [admin_username] -pass [admin_password] -allDomains -failureOnly
 ```

-This example checks the component connectivity outside of SOS utility for all workload domains across the VMware Cloud Foundation instance but only reports issues.
+This example checks the component connectivity outside of SoS utility for all workload domains across the VMware Cloud Foundation instance but only reports issues.

 ### Example 4